secc0/secc0/README.md

 ## 🚀 What I've built

-- **Neural Network from Scratch** — Implemented a full neural network in pure Python with no external libraries: forward pass, ReLU activation, MSE loss, and gradient descent from the ground up
+- **[Neural Network from Scratch](https://github.com/secc0/ML-framework)** — Full neural network in pure Python with no external libraries: forward pass, ReLU activation, MSE loss, and gradient descent implemented from the ground up
 - **AI Infrastructure** — Deployed DeepSeek OCR on a dedicated GPU server, cutting OCR costs to near zero and removing dependency on paid providers
 - **Backend optimization** — Rebuilt an OCR/GPC service in Python + TypeScript, reducing operational costs by **25x**
 - **Mobile app backend** — Full NestJS + Prisma architecture with clean layers and modular design